 Having excellent credit and architectural plans in hand will make it more likely that you'll be succeed in getting both your land financing and your construction financing from the same lending institution, and at a lower cost than you'd be offered if working with two different lenders.

 The amount of construction financing a lender will offer someone building a home is normally calculated as a percentage (usually 80%) of the cost of building.
 The bank will determine these building costs based on the architectural plans.
 You can put up the remainder—the deposit—in cash, but most people use the land they intend to build on to meet the bank's deposit requirements.

 If there's any existing financing secured by the land, the bank will roll the outstanding balance into the construction financing.
 The loan will be "interest-only" during the construction period but, as the outstanding principal balance increases with the amount of the contractors' draw downs, the amount of interest payable periodically will increase until the permanent financing (described next) is in place.

 When construction is completed, you can roll your construction financing into what's known as permanent financing.
 Permanent financing is just like a mortgage loan you'd get from a bank if you were buying an existing house.
 Most permanent mortgage loans have a fixed rate and are payable in equal installments of principal and interest for a fixed term, like 20 or 30 years.

-The bank may also finance a percentage of construction cost overruns, interest paid during construction, or out-of-pockets for project-related costs, like engineering and architectural fees, if the total doesn’t exceed a predetermined percentage (often 80%) of the value of the completed construction project.
+The bank might also finance a percentage of construction cost overruns, interest paid during construction, or out-of-pockets for project-related costs, like engineering and architectural fees, if the total doesn't exceed a predetermined percentage (often 80%) of the value of the completed construction project.

 Expect the application process for permanent financing to be essentially the same as if you were buying an existing home.
 After you've provided one set of the required documentation, like credit information, and paid the required fees, follow-up application processes with your lender should be quick and uneventful.